02-26-2012, 04:15 AM

 Still fuck with people on ts using that morpher, never gets old.

 Alright, thanks guys.
 I just put a bid on that ebay link, lets hope I can get it.
+Tongue

 EDIT: Winning!
 Got it for $45.
 Thanks Sieve